moonad-dotnet/moonad/README.md

 A simple F#'s monads port for C#.

-This library contains the main F#'s monads found on FSharp.Core lib written in, and adapted for, C# on top of `netstandard2.1`.
+This library contains the main F#'s monads found on FSharp.Core lib written in, and adapted for, C#.

 ## Installing
 The project's package can be found on [Nuget](https://nuget.org/packages/moonad) and installed by your IDE or shell as following: